Skip to main content

 A service account is meant to be used for Machine to Machine (M2M) authentication like a CI/CD pipeline.

-- The token to be used for authentication.
+• The OIDC token to be used for authentication.

 Environment variables for service accounts take precedence over SSO authentication.